Catalan chief on trial over display of secessionist symbols

+The secessionist movement in the wealthy region of 7.5 million is Spain’s gravest political challenge in decades.
+Polls show residents in Catalonia are roughly evenly divided over the question of independence from Spain, but the topic has ignited Spanish nationalism and fueled the rise of the far-right Vox party.

-Prosecutors are charging Torra with failing to comply with orders from the country’s electoral board to remove yellow ribbon symbols from the regional government’s headquarters in Barcelona before the April 28 national election.
-The ribbons are how Catalan separatists show support for the movement’s leaders, nine of whom have received prison sentences for their role in a failed secession bid in 2017.
+Prosecutors are charging Torra with failing to comply with orders from the country’s electoral board to remove yellow secession ribbon symbols from the regional government’s headquarters in Barcelona before Spain’s April 28 national election.
+The ribbons are how Catalan separatists show support for the movement’s leaders, nine of whom have received prison sentences this fall for their role in a failed secession bid in 2017.

 The board said the ribbons were “tools of political propaganda” that violated campaign laws.